DinoChiesa/Edge-DevPortal-ApiProducts-Access-Extended/README.md

 API Product unless and until you explicitly provide roles for that product.

-For example, if you want no users to be able to see any API Product until you explicitly specifies roles for the product, tick no boxes under "Default roles".
+For example, if you want no users to be able to see any API Product until you explicitly specify roles for the product, tick no boxes under "Default roles".

+At any point in time an administrator can modify the roles that will have access to a specific existing API Product.

 ## Compatibility

 You could theoretically use this module along with the original devconnect apiproduct access module, but it does not make much sense to do so.
 If you use this module, you should disable the other module.

 ## Upgrade

 There is no "upgrade" from the existing devconnect apiproduct access module.
 If you have previously used the devconnect apiproduct access module, there is no automatic migration of settings from that module, to this one.
 You will have to manually reproduce the settings.
+It won't be difficult.

 ## Warranty